matt2718/colorado-qb/_pages/info/rules.md

 ## Tiebreakers

 The method used to break a tie depends on the tournament.
-Many use a **"sudden-death" tiebreaker**, where tossups are read sequentially and the first change in score determines a winner.
+Many use **"sudden-death" tiebreakers**, where tossups are read sequentially and the first change in the score determines the winner.
 In tournaments played on NAQT rules, **3 tossups** are read without bonuses.
 If a tie still remains, it is broken by sudden-death tossups.

 ## Substitutions